wanniwong/data-visualization-using-matplotlib/README.md

 # Data Visualization using Python

-@[:markdown](reviews.csv) is a dataset with 45000 records and 4 features -  Course Name, Timestamp, Rating, Comment.
+@[:comment](reviews.csv) is a dataset with 45000 records and 4 features -  Course Name, Timestamp, Rating, Comment.

 [webpage.py](webpage.py) is a single page with visualization to gain insights from the dataset as shown in figure below.